• Skip to main content

 Every single weight loss surgery option requires that you follow a strict diet and exercise plan.

-For example, here are some rules of a typical gastric bypass diet after surgery ²:
+For example, here are some dietary guidelines after a typical gastric bypass surgery ²:

 • Eat smaller amounts of food six times a day instead of 3 big meals.